 Vulnerability management solutions can address all of these issues.
 They can identify unknown vulnerabilities, giving you more comprehensive visibility into your network.
 The solutions can also help to rank and triage known vulnerabilities, allowing you to focus your efforts to where it’s most needed.

 Why Are Vulnerability Management Solutions Important?

-Finally, having a vulnerability management solution in place is a requirement enforced by many of external regulators.
-They require a VMS as this will automatically detect weaknesses and ensure that your network is as protected and as agile as possible.
+In many sectors, having a VMS in place and properly configured is a requirement as per compliance and regulatory frameworks.
+Many require a VMS as this will automatically detect weaknesses and ensure that your network is as protected and as agile as possible.
 Some of the common regulatory bodies that demand this include PCI DSS, HIPAA, and GDPR.
 Proving that you have a VMS and respond to its suggestions can also lower your cybersecurity insurance premiums.

 How Do Vulnerability Management Solutions Work?

 First, vulnerability management solutions (VMS) will perform a scan to discover all devices and to identify any possible vulnerabilities.
 The results of this scan will be catalogued in a dashboard, alongside historical vulnerabilities.
 The solution should be able to categorise the each instance based on factors such as type, relative risk, and remediation state.

 Once vulnerability management solutions have identified, remediated, and alerted users to any threats, they should start the process again.
 Vulnerability management is an ongoing process, that needs to be run continually so that new threats and vulnerabilities can be detected swiftly.

 Vulnerability Management solutions tend to work by identifying changes or modifications to baselines and normal behavior in devices and networks.
 Using this logic, VMS can detect and almost limitless range of threats.
 If anything abnormal occurs, your VMS will detect it.